-Speaking about the programme she established, Lisa Cafferky said: “At Trinity Sport we are committed to supporting the health and wellbeing of our scholarship athletes as part of our holistic support programme.
+Speaking about the programme, Lisa Cafferky, Student Sport Pathway Manager, said: “At Trinity Sport we are committed to supporting the health and wellbeing of our scholarship athletes as part of our holistic support programme.
 Cardiac screening is a quick and effective way of identifying heart conditions that may affect athletes, even when symptoms aren't immediately apparent.
 We are delighted to provide this important initiative for all of our scholars.”

 Sports scholar Hazel Finn (basketball) receives cardiac screening in 2025

-Sports scholar Hazel Finn (basketball) receives cardiac screening in November 2025
+Sports scholar Hazel Finn (basketball) receives cardiac screening in November 2025.

 About cardiac screening

 Andrew Thompson, Clinic Manager for Advanced Medical Services who conduct the cardiac screenings at Trinity, explained the two-stage process, "One is with our cardiac nurse who does an ECG, assessing the electrical activity and then the rhythm of the heart.
-In stage two, our doctor does the physical exam and then conducts a personal and family health questionaire which is helpful in identifying who could be a more risk of cardiac issues."
+In stage two, our doctor does the physical exam and then conducts a personal and family health questionnaire which is helpful in identifying who could be a more risk of cardiac issues."

 Cardiac screening can help identify underlying heart conditions associated with Sudden Adult Death Syndrome (SADS).
 In Ireland, up to 100 young people die each year from SADS with around 1 in 300 people believed to have an underlying cardiac abnormality.
 The incidence of SADS is reported to be higher in Ireland than in many other European countries.